pulumi/docs/content/docs/tutorials/aws/aws-js-s3-folder.md

 ---
-title: "Static Website Hosted on AWS S3"
+title: "Host a Static Website on Amazon S3"
 no_edit_this_page: true
 ---